flamelogik/flame264/README.md

 # Credits

-This project was inspired by the Logik Forum thread "MP4 Export" (https://forum.logik.tv/t/mp4-export/6969/3) and was developed with guidance and support from Bob Mable and Jeff Kyle.
+This project was inspired by the Logik Forum thread "MP4 Export" (https://forum.logik.tv/t/mp4-export/6969/3) and was developed entirely by Bob Maple and Jeff Kyle.
+File names and Export Preset descriptions were modified by Randy McEntee.

 # Known Limitations